alterway/formations/cours/openstack/openstack-deploiement.en.md

 ### Gnocchi: time-series database

 -   Why Gnocchi?
-To solve Ceilometer scality issues
+To solve Ceilometer scaling issues
 -   Initiated by Ceilometer developers and integrated in the Ceilometer project team
 -   Back-end replacing MongoDB for Ceilometer